mnoumanuaar32xc/Azure-Function-App-Using-C--Sharp/README.md

 1. Click on create resource.
 ![image](https://github.com/mnoumanuaar32xc/Azure-Function-App-Using-C--Sharp/assets/8413883/f4d8acba-eb17-407b-979e-950bbb073bb3)
 2. search the Function App in search bar and click on create
-3. select the hosting option as per your demand by default Consumptions are selected then click on select button
+  4. select the hosting option as per your demand by default Consumptions are selected then click on select button

+  **Choose a service plan**
+Function apps may use one of the following hosting plans:

+**Consumption plan
+Premium plan
+Dedicated (App service) plan**
+When using the Azure serverless application platform, choose the Consumption plan.
+This plan provides automatic scaling and bills you only when your functions are running.
+The **Consumption** plan comes with a configurable timeout period for executing a function.
+By default, it's five (5) minutes, but may be configured to have a timeout as long as 10 minutes.

+The **Premium plan** also dynamically scales your resources to meet demand, but you can specify a minimum number of VM instances to keep warm and reduce so called "cold starts."
+The Premium plan also lets your functions connect to and run inside virtual networks.
+Like the Dedicated plan, the default timeout for apps in a Premium plan is 30 minutes, but they can essentially run for an unlimited time (depending on server availability).

+**The Dedicated (App service)** plan enables you to avoid timeout periods by having your function run continuously on a VM that you define.
+An App service plan is technically not a serverless plan, because you're responsible for managing the app resources the function runs on.
+However, it may be a better choice when you already have excess App Service resources available on which to also run your functions.

    ![image](https://github.com/mnoumanuaar32xc/Azure-Function-App-Using-C--Sharp/assets/8413883/5849d582-d40c-4a50-81e3-210bdfafe810)
-4. click on create new of resourse group ( Azure Subscriptions are a logical unit of Azure services that are linked to an Azure account.
+6. click on create new of resourse group ( Azure Subscriptions are a logical unit of Azure services that are linked to an Azure account.
 In order to take advantage of Azure's cloud-based services, you must have a subscription as it serves as a single billing unit for Azure resources used in that account)
    My Subscription Resourse group name is **Calculator**
    ![image](https://github.com/mnoumanuaar32xc/Azure-Function-App-Using-C--Sharp/assets/8413883/f0451131-4464-466b-a5cb-cc36640a299c)